ioccc-src/winner/2014/README.md

 The IOCCC has a web site and now has a number of international mirrors.
 The primary site can be found at [www.ioccc.org](https://www.ioccc.org).

 Use make to compile entries.
-It is possible that on non-Un\*x / non-Linux systems the makefile needs to be changed.
+It is possible that on non-Unix / non-Linux systems the Makefile needs to be changed.
 See the Makefile for details.

 Look at the source and try to figure out what the programs do, and run them with various inputs.
 If you want to, look at the hints files for spoilers - this year we included most of the information included by the submitter.

-Read over the makefile for compile/build issues.
-Your system may require certain changes (add or remove a library, add or remove a #define).
+Read over the README.md for compile/build issues.
+Your system may require certain changes (add or remove a library, add or remove a `#define`).

 Some ANSI C compilers are not quite as good as they should be.
 If yours is lacking, you may need to compile using gcc instead of your